-For information on refunds see the "Refund' paragraph in the Expenses section of this Catalog.
-In special circumstances the leave of absence may be extended beyond the approved period.
-An academic dean must approve the extension.
-A student approved for a leave of absence is considered no longer enrolled for federal financial aid purposes.
-Financial aid recipients considering taking a leave of absence should contact the Financial Aid Office to determine the impact of such action on their eligibility for financial aid.
-(See Repayment: Financial Aid).
+For information on refunds see "Refunds for Resignation or Leave of Absence" under Tuition and Fees.

+A student approved for a Leave of Absence is considered no longer enrolled for federal financial aid purposes.
+Financial aid recipients considering taking a Leave of Absence should contact the Financial Aid Office to determine the impact of such action on their eligibility for financial aid.
+See "Repayment of Financial Aid" under Tuition and Fees.